afanaian/GoogleMapsWithSwiftUISample/README.md

 To run:
 1. Download the project.
-2. Run a pod install in the current project directory.
+2. Run a pod (sorry Google doesn't support SPM yet) install in the current project directory.
 More info here: https://guides.cocoapods.org/using/using-cocoapods.html
 3. Open .xcworkspace extension.